klauspost/dawa/README.md

 # Usage

 Note that these examples ignore error values.
 You should of course never do that.
-For complete examples with error checking, see the /examples fodler.
+For complete examples with error checking, see the /examples folder.

 The library supplies all known data structures, which means that it can decode responses from the Web API: